First impressions are one of THE MOST IMPORTANT aspects of your job search and networking activities.

 - Smile.
 The people you meet may not remember your name, however, they will often remember a genuine and friendly smile.

 - Have a simple business card.
-This is a quick and professional way to provide someone with your details.
+This is a quick and professional way to provide someone with your details, check this link right here now.
 Include your LinkedIn profile address so they can connect and find out more about you.

 - Study Australian English spelling, grammar and sentence structure.
 There is plenty of free information online for this.
 Australian libraries may also have high school English grammar textbooks that you can borrow.